 - Cleanup and reconstruction must increase total Japanese demand for liquid motor fuels;

-- Japanese demand for industrial metals and construction materials
+- Japanese demand for industrial metals and construction materials must skyrocket; and

 - Crushing limitations on Japan’s base-load power generating capacity must:

 - complicate supply chains for equipment, components and materials from Japan;

 - increase demand for all types of electric efficiency technologies;